 - Easy enrollment: Skip credit checks and deposits, making energy plans accessible to more customers.

-- Usage insights: Track consumption patterns to identify high-usage appliances and optimize accordingly.
+- Usage insights: Track the amount of energy you use to identify high-usage appliances and optimize accordingly.

-- Reward opportunities: Earn incentives and discounts for maintaining low consumption levels.
+- Reward opportunities: Earn incentives and rebates for maintaining low consumption levels.

 Cons of Prepaid Electricity Plans